dqnamo/Anatomy/README.md

 |Color slurp|Easy to use universal color picker.|`macOS`|
 |Sketch :heavy_dollar_sign:|My design platform of choice for app design or general graphic design.|`macOS`|

+## No.1 Rule
+I believe Every single one of these tools, makes me a more productive and effiecnt at what I do but the number one rule that surpasses all the fancy tools that you may have is to just DO!
+Just do stuff.